drodil/depspector/README.md

 - `--include-tests`: Include test files in analysis.
 By default, test files are skipped (e.g., `*.test.js`, `*.spec.ts`, `jest.config.js`).
 - `--include-dev-deps`: Include dev dependencies in analysis.
 By default, dev dependencies are excluded to focus on production security.
 - `--skip-transient`: Skip transient dependencies and only scan packages listed directly in your root `package.json` (both `dependencies` and `devDependencies` if `--include-dev-deps` is set).
+- `--exclude-sources`: Exclude local source files and workspace packages from analysis.
+By default, depspector scans both your project's source files and any workspace packages alongside node_modules dependencies.
+- `--exclude-deps`: Exclude node_modules dependencies from analysis.
+Use with source scanning to analyze only your project's own code.

 ## Performance